Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby’s Distorted Head | Reflux | Colic | Stridor | CHARGE | Hydronephrosis

 Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby with CHARGE and Hydronephrosis Triumphs and Requires No Surgery After Craniosacral Fascial Therapy Treatments

 The second story is about a young baby who had CHARGE, and if you’re not familiar with CHARGE please go to the home page and scroll down, and you’ll see the baby with CHARGE.
-And the mother did a beautiful video about her child.
+The mother did a beautiful video about her child.
 I’m just going to take a little section of that video.
-The story is also up in the article section, “A Baby’s Story.”
+The story is “A Baby’s Story.”
 The mother wrote out the whole story of what happened.
 It’s a beautiful story, but again I’m just going to take a little section of it.

 So the mother had brought the baby to baby day out in Lancaster, where we saw our hundreds and hundreds of babies, and this baby was part of our baby day.
-And I remember it was on the fifth visit, and I’m feeling for strain in the right eye.
-And the baby had strain in the right eye, and I could trace it, it was pulling all the way down into her right kidney.
-And there was tremendous amount of strain in her right kidney.
+I remember it was on the fifth visit, and I’m feeling for strain in the right eye.
+The baby had strain in the right eye, and I could trace it, it was pulling all the way down into her right kidney.
+There was tremendous amount of strain in her right kidney.

-And we took a break from that session, and we do a little bit more that morning.
-And again, strain went down into the right kidney and it was fierce.
+We took a break from that session, and we do a little bit more that morning.
+Again, strain went down into the right kidney and it was fierce.
 It wasn’t as much as that first time.
-And then we did another time, a third time, we went down from the eye, down into the kidney, and it was pulling in the kidney.
+Then we did another time, a third time, we went down from the eye, down into the kidney, and it was pulling in the kidney.
 But it was a little more normal here, but it was still pulling really hard.
-And I remember going home after that session, and usually I go home very excited about all the discoveries we make at baby day with reflux and colic and stridor and all these different conditions.
-And I was a little upset.
+I remember going home after that session, and usually I go home very excited about all the discoveries we make at baby day with reflux and colic and stridor and all these different conditions.
+I was a little upset.
 I was questioned God, “How could a baby have so much strain in their body?”
 It just seemed surreal, it was unreal.

 And the ureters, the tubes from the kidneys down into the bladder, they’re all twisted up like spaghetti.
 The ureters should run a straight line right from the kidneys right down into the bladder.